2 comparisions videos of runing Bing maps and DeepEarth with tiled WMS overlay.

 Update: I found the way calculating BoundingBox from the quadkey somehow limiting (the DeepEarth weay) since it worked only till the level 18.
 So here is updated class fro getting correct bounding box of the tiled WMS request in the Bing Silverlight control:

 this is the third sample of the tiled WMS overlay over the Spherical Mercator, this time over the new Google Map v3.
-Previsous post talked about overlyaing WMS in Silverlight Bing maps (http://blog.sumbera.com/2010/02/25/overlay-wms-on-google-in-silverlight-bing/ ) and OpenLayers (http://blog.sumbera.com/2010/02/17/overlay-wms-on-google-in-openlayers/).
+Previsous post talked about overlyaing WMS in Silverlight Bing maps (https://blog.sumbera.com/2010/02/25/overlay-wms-on-google-in-silverlight-bing/ ) and OpenLayers (https://blog.sumbera.com/2010/02/17/overlay-wms-on-google-in-openlayers/).

 Sample application can be found here: http://www.sumbera.com/lab/GoogleV3/tiledWMSoverlayGoogleV3.htm You can try to run it on your mobile device as well – suprisingly it run very well on my iPhone (sometimes it just crash Safari :), however on the iPad there are some more serious issues that will be hopefuly resolved with new iOS update (JavaScript stops to run).